Table of Contents

 While there’s no associated cost, keep in mind this list isn’t frequently updated.
 It also won’t show backlink acquisition trends.

-An upward tick in this metric means that your clients’ SEO efforts are bearing fruit–hooray!
+An upward tick in trust flow means that your clients’ SEO efforts are bearing fruit.
 That being said, keep an eye out for poor-quality backlinks (which could have dire consequences in the long run).

 Visit Majestic and log in to your account.